wayne-kirk-schmidt/sumologic-backup/README.md

 * Provide fixups for the paths and organization ID

-* Provide a manifest of the files backed up, and their paths, and dates
+* Provide selective backups based on ID or name/string

 License
 =======